davinian/Wonka/README.md

 Have found trying to install via GitHub url may show "Error loading plugin manifest".

-If this happens, just download and use file://path-to-folder and it seems to load ok.
+If this happens, just download and use file://path-to-folder as this seems to load ok.

 https://keeweb.info